GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/3.0/en.md

 All mutations are executed in the same order provided in the `inputs` argument.

-Bulk mutations unlock plenty of possibilities for managing our WordPress site.
+Bulk mutations unlock possibilities for managing our WordPress site.
 For instance, the following GraphQL query uses `createPosts` (and Multiple Query Execution, provided by Gato GraphQL PRO) to duplicate posts:

 ```graphql
 query ExportPostData